What is hepatitis B?

 People who have hepatitis sometimes have itchy skin.
-You can control itching by keeping cool and out of the sun, wearing cotton clothing, or using over-the-counter antihistamines such as Benadryl or Chlor-Tripolon.
+You can control itching by keeping cool and out of the sun, wearing cotton clothing, or using over-the-counter antihistamines such as a non-drowsy one like loratadine (Claritin) or one that may make you sleepy like diphenhydramine (Benadryl).
 Talk to your doctor before taking these medicines.

 Treatment with medicine usually isn't recommended for people who have acute hepatitis B. Antiviral medicine may be used for chronic infection if the virus is multiplying.
 You also may take medicine if you have liver damage, such as cirrhosis, or could develop it.

 Antiviral therapy may not help if you already have severe liver damage.

 It's important to weigh the benefits of treatment against the risks.
 Treatment for chronic hepatitis B doesn't cure the disease, but it does suppress it.